mimukit/100-days-of-code-log/README.md

 - Production ready app properties
 - Continious deployment cycle on cloud server

 **Thoughts:**  Finally completed my first production ready React app and deployed on live server.
-Though it is a small app & there was a step by step guide, but understanding the different parts of the projects and under delaying working theories were the main parts of the project.
+Though it is a small app & there was a step by step guide, but understanding the different parts and under delaying working theories & mechanisms were the main parts of the project.
 It took some extra time to fit all the pieces of the puzzle together but I think the time worth it.  😁😁😁

 ------------